opdavies/oliverdavies.uk/source/_talks/taking-flight-with-tailwind-css.md

 Things we’ll cover:

 - Advantages and disadvantages to utility based styling and Tailwind.
-- How to install Tailwind and add it to your build process.
+- How to install Tailwind and add it to your build process using tools such as Symfony Encore and Laravel Mix.
-- How to customise Tailwind.
+- How to configure and customise Tailwind for your project.
-- How to promote repeating classes into re-usable components.
+- How to promote repeating classes into re-usable components for better maintainability.
+- Strategies to control the file size, and using external tools like PurgeCSS.

 [1]: https://tailwindcss.com